premdub/crontab/README.md

     Report the appropriate cron job command (like in page 12 of this presentation) within the GitHub repo within the markdown file

 So repo should contain two files:

-    -markdown file (.md) with instructions for how the python files were automated using crontab
+- markdown file (.md) with instructions for how the python files were automated using crontab

-    -a python file (.py) that contains the python code for pulling down the data /// the retrieved data should then be saved locally on that machine where the cron job is running - e.g., should be part of the python code (e.g., df.to_csv(‘path/to/file/saved/data_10-10-10.csv)
+- a python file (.py) that contains the python code for pulling down the data /// the retrieved data should then be saved locally on that machine where the cron job is running - e.g., should be part of the python code (e.g., df.to_csv(‘path/to/file/saved/data_10-10-10.csv)

 Crontab jobs (required for assignment) to run every day @ 08:00 pm (@ 20:00 military time)